 I looked down, too embarrassed to look at Hope’s grin.
 Hope, however, stopped walking, touched my chin, and tilted my head up.

 “I knew there was an innocent, lovestruck girl hidden inside you.
-I love your blush.”
+I love seeing you blush.”

 On impulse, I reached up and kissed the smirk off of his face.